 Methods, Burrowing Owl abundance index

-Results, Ashy Storm-Petrel Survival Probability, Last paragraph, I provide the following suggested edits: "The estimated magnitude of the effect of reducing (or increasing) Burrowing Owl abundance was large: a decrease of 1 Burrowing Owl in the abundance index (= 8 “owl-months”) is associated with an absolute increase in survival of 0.8% to 1.4%, depending on the baseline value of survival.
-Specifically, a 50% reduction in Burrowing Owl abundance during the 8 month period, as calculated for the past 3 years (equivalent to a reduction in the Burrowing Owl abundance index of 3.145 owls), is expected to increase adult storm-petrel survival by a relative 2.64 to 4.92% for adults, depending on the scenario; a 71.5% reduction in Burrowing Owl abundance (equal to reduction in the index of 4.5 owls) is expected to increase adult storm-petrel survival by a relative 3.54 to 6.66% for adults, depending on the scenario (Table 6)."
+Results, Ashy Storm-Petrel Survival Probability, Last paragraph, I provide the following suggested edits: "The estimated magnitude of the effect of reducing (or increasing) Burrowing Owl abundance was large: a decrease of 1 Burrowing Owl in the abundance index (= 8 “owl-months”, based on known numbers of owls) is associated with an absolute increase in survival of 0.8% to 1.4%, depending on the baseline value of survival.
+Specifically, a 50% reduction in Burrowing Owl abundance during the 8 month period, as calculated for the past 3 years (equivalent to a reduction in the Burrowing Owl abundance index of 3.145 owls, based on known numbers of owls), is expected to increase adult storm-petrel survival by a relative 2.64 to 4.92% for adults, depending on the scenario; a 71.5% reduction in Burrowing Owl abundance (equal to reduction in the index of 4.5 owls, based on known numbers of owls) is expected to increase adult storm-petrel survival by a relative 3.54 to 6.66% for adults, depending on the scenario (Table 6)."
 I know it’s called an index, but we need to make sure these numbers of owls are not taken literally because they underestimate the true number of owls.

 Discussion, Caveats and Limitations: Adding a sentence or two here referring to the fact that the analyses only included known owls and that the number of owls, and depredation of storm-petrels, is not precise and is merely an index based on surveys of regularly accessed areas of the island.
 Actual numbers of owls and actual mortality of storm-petrels is likely higher than recorded by an unknown factor, but is possibly substantial.